-Whether you’re downsizing to a small condo or upgrading to your dream home, you may discover that moving your current furniture to a new environment just doesn’t work.
-If you want to skip the hassle of selling your items, or hiring a moving company to transport them, you can have a charity pick them up—often for free.
+Whether you plan to downsize to a small condo or upgrade to your dream home, you may realize that your current furniture doesn’t fit your new space.
+Instead of dealing with the hassle of selling items or hiring a moving company for transportation, you can schedule a charity to pick up your unwanted furniture—and some will do it for free.

 National Charities That Offer Free Furniture Donation Pickup